Slavery and Human Trafficking Statement 2019

 SGS SA is the ultimate parent company of SGS United Kingdom and the SGS Group.

-The SGS Group has recently published the SGS 2017 Sustainability Report, which reports on the environmental and societal impacts of our business activities using our innovative Value to Society (V2S) model.
+The SGS Group has recently published the SGS 2018 Sustainability Report, which reports on the environmental and societal impacts of our business activities using our innovative Value to Society (V2S) model.
 Our Sustainability Ambition 2020 is to deliver measurable sustainable value to society.
-Ensuring human rights are a working reality across our operations and our supply chain is an important part of this ambition and in 2018 we are organising a global SGS communication campaign about our V2S model.
+Ensuring human rights are a working reality across our operations and our supply chain is a fundamental part of this ambition.

 Our Legal & Compliance Policies